bitshifters/bitshifters.github.io/README.md

 layout: prods_post
 category: [posts, compos]
 tags: whatever tags you like
+compo_id: The id of this compo.
+Tag any posts with this ID so that they are filtered as submissions.

 year: year the competition started
 title: name of the competition